NiklasPhabian/homepage/src/content/blog/geoserver_docker.md

 ```

 ## Run the container:
-Note: It seems like version 2.25.4 through 2.26.1 do NOT work with the netCDF plugin.
+Note: It seems like geoserver version 2.25.4 through 2.26.1 do NOT work with the netCDF plugin.
 2.25.3 is the latest one that does as of 2025-01-18.
+Warning: You wont get an immediate error when using the netCDF plugin with e.g. 2.26.1, however, geoserver WILL NOT be able to read CF-compliant netCDFs.

 ```bash
 VERSION=2.25.3